 the prestigious residential property called “The Meadows” was released.

-The change in the law opened up Dubai to the world and attracted huge amounts
+The change in the law opened up Dubai

 Gareth Campbell (2012) describes the investors in the British Railway Mania were myopic but rational.
 Myopia is when people based their investment decisions on the short-term and are unable to predict what may happen in the long term.
 This behaviour applies to the property investors in Dubai as many off-plan properties were bought and sold several times before it was sold to the people who decided to live there .
 They were only concerned on how to make a quick profit.
 Believing prices would continue to rise, they would purchase more and more property in the belief they would sell to make a quick profit.